 Despite centuries of violence, the pope’s message said that Christians and Muslims in Algeria “have been victims of the same violence for having lived, with faithfulness and respect for each other, their duties as believers and citizens in this blessed land.
 It is for them, too, that we pray and express our grateful tribute.”

 He added that all Algerians are heirs of the great message of love that began with St. Augustine of Hippo and continued with the martyred religious men and women “at a time when all people are seeking to advance their aspiration to live together in peace.”
 The time of peace to which he refers remains unclear.
-Roman Catholicism and Islam have wage war and political control over Algeria for many, many centuries.
+Roman Catholicism and Islam have waged war and political control over Algeria for many, many centuries.

 The Roman Empire advanced Roman Catholicism to North Africa in the first century.
 According to historian Theodor Mommsen, the Mediterranean stretch of Algeria was predominantly Roman Catholic by the fifth century.
-Algeria was home to one of the early church fathers, St. Augustine, an important figure to Roman Catholic and Protestant believers.Islamic invasion by Muhammad’s followers in the 7th century introduced Shari’a law into Algeria.
+Algeria was home to one of the early church fathers, St. Augustine, an important figure to believers.Islamic invasion by Muhammad’s followers in the 7th century introduced Shari’a law into Algeria.
 According to the Roman Catholic Church archives, there were four bishoprics in North Africa in the 14th century, compared to more than 400 in the late 7th century.
-Shari’a law specified who could live in Algeria, and under what circumstances, based on whether or not one submitted to Islam.
+Shari’a law specified who could live in Algeria, and under what circumstances, based on whether or not residents submitted to Islam.

 This changed slightly more than 1,000 years later when Roman Catholicism was reintroduced to Algeria in the 18oo’s during French colonial rule.
 Under French colonialism, citizenship was assigned based on religion.
 In essence, an Algerian’s legal rights were determined by whether or not they were Christian, Muslim or Jewish.
 The Crémieux Decree of 1870 denied Muslim Algerians full citizenship status and granted Christian and Jewish Algerians full citizenship.